 In this report, CHANGE presents 22 gender data indicators as well as case studies across four thematic areas:

 - Local Governance

 - Built Environment

-Click the box above to view the Voluntary Gender Review in English.
-The report will be available in Spanish soon.
+Click the box above to view the Voluntary Gender Review in English or Spanish.

 The City Hub and Network for Gender Equity (CHANGE) was launched in November 2020 with the shared vision and commitment to achieve gender equity within this generation.
 To empower women in all their diversity, CHANGE harnesses the collective power of cities to transform government services and systems to the benefit of all.
 Member cities create systemic change by identifying disparities, implementing initiatives to address needs across city operations, and tracking measures for success.
 CHANGE believes that to be successful, our work must explicitly recognize and address intersecting inequalities predicated upon race, religion, ethnic origin, disability, sexual orientation, and gender identity or expression.